stricklin927/CodeQuiz/README.md

 ## App Demo
-### CLick the start button which starts the timer.
+### Click the start button which starts the timer.
 ![StartQuiz](/assets/image/screenshot1.png)

 ### Answer questions for points.